-PENDER COUNTY, NC (WECT) - Approximately 100 acres of property north of Burgaw could be transferred to Pender County and used to build a new jail if a bill is approved by the North Carolina Senate.
-The measure passed unanimously in the House on Thursday.
+PENDER COUNTY, NC (WECT) - Approximately 100 acres of property north of Burgaw will now be transferred to Pender County and used to build a new jail.

 In the past year, the Pender County Sheriff’s Office has had to transport more than 1,000 inmates to other facilities due to cramped quarters in the detention center.
 Nearly 1,605 man hours went into the 725 transports, which resulted in almost 78,591 miles traveled across the state, according to material included in the agenda packet for the Pender County Board of Commissioners’ March 18 meeting.